 A nurse-led AF clinic includes a patient-centered approach, a holistic management and more carefully reviews and follow-ups of patients with AF.

-This study shows that a nurse-led AF clinic is associated with lower ischemic stroke/TIA rates.
+This study shows that a nurse-led AF clinic would be associated with lower ischemic stroke/TIA rates.